pddiii/An-Honest-Review-of-Umpires/README.md

 # Coding for the Report

-## Python Notebook

-This [Python Notebook](project_files/report.ipynb) contains the data which was cleaned for presentation using Python.

 ### Python Script

-This [Python Script](report.py) contains the Python source code utilized in the [Python Notebook](project_files/report.ipynb) in order for easier access in the R console where the report was created.
+This [Python Script](report.py) contains the Python source code utilized in the R console where the report was created.

 ## Rmd File